Download the Book Guide

 - In pairs, ask the children to read Esmelia’s introduction out loud.
 Can they do so expressively?
 How might they speak to capture her character and eccentricities?

-Can you use a bubble map to record everything you have found out about Esmelia.
-We know for example she likes getting into a fight on a Friday night and coming home for a curry and that she likes her Irish stew to taste of ditch water!
+Use a Bubble Map (David Hyerle, 2008) to record everything you have found out about Esmelia.
+We know for example that she likes getting into a fight on a Friday night and coming home for a curry and that she likes her Irish stew to taste of ditch water!
 You do not need to fill all the bubbles and you can add additional bubbles, if you need them.

-- Whilst, reading with the children ask them to identify examples of humour and use of puns throughout the text.
+- Whilst, reading with the children ask them to identify examples of humour and puns.
 Draw attention to new features as appropriate.
+Make a display of favourite quotations

 - Which was the funniest recipe?
 Why?